TV Media Buying: What Is It & How Does It Work?

 Cable

-Cable TV offers access to dozens of channels, many of which cater to niche audiences.
+Cable TV advertising offers access to dozens of channels, many of which cater to niche audiences.
 You can purchase ad slots on channels whose viewership aligns with your ideal audience.

 Broadcast